+2.3.5 Grip enhancing substance

+It is not allowed to use any grip enhancing substance on any part of the body.
+(3.1.2.c)

+2.3.6 Oxygen enhanced air

-- 2.3.5 Grip enhancing substanceIt is not allowed to use any grip enhancing substance on any part of the body.(3.1.2.c) - 2.3.6 Oxygen enhanced air automatically considered to have left the match and is not allowed to return to the match.
+A player in the list of player for the match may not breathe air enriched with oxygen or any other substance.
+A player breathing O2/O2-enriched air is automatically considered to have left the match and is not allowed to return to the match.
 When oxygen is given as first aid, no prior notification to the referees is necessary, but information should be given as soon as possible.